zer0Kerbal/ModularRocketSystems/readme.md

 ### Preamble by [`NecroBones`][necrobones]

-Modular Rocket Systems is a parts pack for KSP, with the following design goals:
+> Modular Rocket Systems is a parts pack for KSP, with the following design goals:
+>

-Fill in some of the gaps in the selection of stock parts.
+>* Fill in some of the gaps in the selection of stock parts.
 For example, size-3 and size-0 SAS modules, and size-3 monopropellant tanks.
-Preserve the stock balance.
+>* Preserve the stock balance.
 All parts have their costs, masses, and capacities chosen based on stock analogs.
-Provide some additional cosmetic choices.
+>* Provide some additional cosmetic choices.
 Examples include the 2.5m fuel tanks, and various nose cones.
 They have direct analogs in the stock line-up, and share the same stats, but give you additional aesthetic options.
-Maintain a stock-like appearance and seamlessly fit into the game, while following its own artistic style.
+>* Maintain a stock-like appearance and seamlessly fit into the game, while following its own artistic style.
 This one is trickier, but by taking cues from the stock-parts, it's possible to make something new, that also fits with the game's existing aesthetic.
-Be friendly to your CPU/GPU.
+>* Be friendly to your CPU/GPU.
 Very importantly, these parts follow most of the stock-part rules for how polygons are used, and collision meshes are configured.
 They shouldn't reduce your framerate any more than the stock parts do.
+>

-All of the models and textures were made 100% from scratch, using Blender, Photoshop, and Unity.
+> All of the models and textures were made 100% from scratch, using Blender, Photoshop, and Unity.
 The only exception is the "mini orange tank" which borrowed a scaled-down sample of the orange pattern from the stock Jumbo Orange tank.
+>

-"Modular Rocket Systems" is also the in-game manufacturer of these parts, and they will appear as an agency that can provide contracts for career mode (assuming I've set it up right - untested), and have a flag available for use as well.
+> [Modular Rocket Systems][MRS] is also the in-game manufacturer of these parts, and they will appear as an agency that can provide contracts for career mode (assuming I've set it up right - untested), and have a flag available for use as well.

-Image Gallery:
+>

-(Note that the stats, appearances, and descriptions of the parts shown below are subject to change, or may be out of date)
+> (Note that the stats, appearances, and descriptions of the parts shown below are subject to change, or may be out of date)

 ### See more